 At Maywood Middle School, staff and students believe in the power of building community and supporting one another to be our best.
-We are the largest middle school in the Issaquah School District but visitors to our campus often comment on the caring, warm and close-knit feeling of our school community.
+Visitors to our campus often comment on the caring, warm and close-knit feeling of our school community.
 Maywood is that and so much more!

 Maywood Middle School nurtures lifelong learners, creative problem solvers and responsible citizens.

 Community, Kindness, Engagement, Teamwork, & Growth Mindset.

 To review the Issaquah School District 2022-2023 budget details and more, please visit the annual district report.
 The Issaquah School District believes in seeking continual feedback from a broad and diverse range of constituents regarding their experiences with the District and their neighborhood schools.
 See the Reports and Surveys Website for more information and survey results.

 Data from the Office of the Superintendent of Instruction (OSPI)

 State testing is required by Washington State (RCW 28A.230.095) and federal law.
 The federal Elementary and Secondary Education Act (ESEA), enacted in 1965, is the nation’s national education law and shows a longstanding commitment to equal opportunity for all students.
 On December 10, 2015 President Obama reauthorized ESEA as the Every Student Succeeds Act (ESSA).
 These state and federal laws result in elementary students being regularly tested by the State to assess their progress as they move through school.
 State tests at the elementary level which fulfill the federal Every Student Succeeds Act include the following:

 - Washington Comprehensive Assessment of Science (WCAS):